Priming Cross-Session Motor Imagery Classification with A Universal Deep Domain Adaptation Framework

 \subsection{Trade-off Parameters Sensitivity}

-The loss function of the proposed SDDA framework in Equation (1) consisted of three terms, $\mathcal{L}_s$ , $\mathcal{L}_c$, and $\mathcal{L}_d$.
-Different weight of different losses would influence the classification results.
-As stated in Equation (1), larger $\lambda_1$ indicated a greater contribution of the cosine-based center loss, while the larger $\lambda_2$ indicated greater contribution of MMD loss to the total loss, and vice versa.
-For example, when all participants used $\lambda_1=10, \lambda_2=0.01$ as trade-off parameters, the average accuracy of DA-ConvNet and DA-EEGNet in 2A reached 79.55\% and 74.84\%, respectively.
-When $\lambda_1=15, \lambda_2=0.01$ were used, the average accuracy rates of DA-ConvNet and DA-EEGNet in 2B reached 81.78\% and 86.11\%.
-The weight of cosine-based center loss was not as sensitive as that of MMD loss, as cosine function constrained the function outputs between [0, 1].
-These results also confirmed that the cosine-based center loss itself had very good robustness in MI-EEG classification.
+The loss function of the proposed SDDA framework in equation (\ref{eq1}) consists of three terms, $\mathcal{L}_s$ , $\mathcal{L}_c$, and $\mathcal{L}_d$.
+Different weights of different losses will influence the classification results.
+As stated in equation (\ref{eq1}), larger $\lambda_1$ indicates a greater contribution of the cosine-based center loss to the total loss, while the larger $\lambda_2$ indicates greater contribution of MMD loss to the total loss, and vice versa.
+For example, when all participants use $\lambda_1=10, \lambda_2=0.01$ as trade-off parameters, the optimal average accuracy of DA-ConvNet and DA-EEGNet in IIA reached 79.55\% and 74.84\%, respectively.
+When $\lambda_1=15, \lambda_2=0.01$ the optimal average accuracy of DA-ConvNet and DA-EEGNet in IIB reach 81.78\% and 86.11\%.
+The weight of cosine-based center loss is not as sensitive as that of the MMD loss, as the cosine function constrained the function outputs between [0, 1].
+These results also confirm that the cosine-based center loss itself has very good robustness in MI EEG classification.

 A relatively small list of trade-off parameters ($6\times6$ matrix) was grid-searched and optimal trade-off parameters of different participants from both datasets were presented.